CANVE/extractor/sbt-plugin-integration-test/readme.md

  (or, if you are on this subproject in sbt, simply `run`, but in that case you still have to first `+publishLocal` from the root project one time.. )

 ##A small note
 This integration test is using the "resources" api.
 This means that the test projects directory is copied to the `target` directory by the runtime  - and served to the test code from there.
+The exact location of this automatic copy would be: `target/scala-x.xx/classes/`.